PrincetonUniversity/installing_python_packages/README.md

    You have three options.
 First, consider removing files within your home directory to make space available.
 Second, run the `checkquota` command and follow the link at the bottom to request more space.
 Lastly, for pip installations see the question toward the bottom of this FAQ for a third possibility i.e., setting `--location to /scratch/gpfs/<username>`.

-3. Why do get the following error message when I try to run pip on Della: `-bash: pip: command not found`?
+3. Why do I get the following error message when I try to run pip on Della: `-bash: pip: command not found`?

    You need to do `module load anaconda3` before using pip or any of the Anaconda packages.
 You also need to load this module before using Python itself.